 Measurements in Spanish

-Ever wonder how Spanish-speakers talk about inches, pounds, and liters?
+Ever wonder how Spanish-speakers talk about inches, pounds, liters, and gallons?
 They usually don’t.

 In this article, we’ll give you a brief introduction to the metric system as well as show you how to use those terms in Spanish.
 And don’t worry—we’ll also give you the Spanish translations for all of las medidas, or measurements, used in the U.S. too, just in case you need them.